How to Register for a Sales Tax Permit in Mississippi

 Keep in mind, once you have an active sales tax permit in Mississippi, you will need to begin filing sales tax returns.
 Our team can handle your sales tax returns for you with our Done-for-You Sales Tax Service.
 You can also learn more about how to file and pay a sales tax return in Mississippi by clicking here.

-Once you receive your packet from the state of Mississippi, please log back in to “Mississippi Department of Revenue” and gain access to your account.
+Once you receive your packet from the state of Mississippi, please log back in to “Mississippi Department of Revenue” in order to gain access to your account.

 Mississippi sales and use permits are valid until canceled or revoked.